inkstitch/inkstitch/collections/_docs/en/004-008-fill-tools.md

 * A slash (`/`) indicates a symmetrical/reflective order, whereas three points at the start and end of the code (`...`) represent a asymmetrical/repeating sett `...(#000000)5.0 (#FFFFFF)?5.0...`.
 * A pipe (`|`) is a separator for warp and weft and should only be used if they differ in threadcount

 **Info**: The [Scottish Register of Tartans](https://www.tartanregister.gov.uk/) has a huge collection of registered tartan patterns.
 Ink/Stitch is capable to use their code which they send out per mail and convert it into the Ink/Stitch color code.
 Please respect their particular license regulations.
+Make sure to define the width of one tartan thread before you click on `Apply Code`.
 {: .notice--info}

 ### Embroidery Settings